csexton/codeography.com/cv/index.markdown

 I take pride in being able to do it all, being a jack of all trades.
 Sure, I recognize when I need to let an expert consult, I want to understand their how and why.

-I pair programs well with others and can take on a project solo.
+I pair program well with others and can take on a project solo.
 I have experience working with and leading geographically distributed teams.
 I want to understand the business side of things, and only want to work on a project that I can believe in.

 ## Experience

 ### Symantec, Swapdrive Division
   <div class='byline'>